plblum/jivs/docs/API/ModelReader_and_ModelWriter/Home.md

 ```
 > When using the `ModelWriter`, you are expected to pass in a model with child objects already created.
 Otherwise, `ModelWriter` will not transfer the value.

-## Value Adapter rules
+### Value Adapter rules
-We are moving data between two different systems, your model and Jivs ValueHost.
+We are moving data between two different systems, your model and the `ValueHost`.
 We can insert a **Value Adapter** into this process to catch values that cannot be transferred
 without some adjustment, or may need to be skipped.
 The `ValueAdapterService` handles this.

 Frequently the value representing "unassigned" differs.
 Jivs uses the JavaScript value `undefined` to mean unassigned.
 You might use undefined, null, 0, etc. This is a typical case for adapting values.